Livinglist/livinglist.github.io/README.md

 Hi there.
 I'm Jiaqi Feng, a software engineer, mobile app developer, programming language explorer, and bodybuilder.

-Currently pursuing BS degree in Software Engineering, interning at Proofpoint, and graduating in summer 2021.
+Currently pursuing BS degree in Software Engineering at *San Jose State University*, interning at *Proofpoint*, and graduating in summer 2021.

 Check out my pinned repo for apps I made!